Seeking Non-Education Candidates With a Passion for Teaching

 To learn more about Project REACh, contact us via email at Projectreach@uwa.edu.

 The United States Department of Education, Teacher Quality Partnership program, funded $6.5 million (50%) of the $13 million UWA Project REACh grant award; UWA and other non-Federal funds match this funding.

 *Residency opportunity available to UWA online students who are currently holding any non-education bachelor level degree and enrolling in a minimum of 2 classes each term in any Alternative Classroom A degree program beginning Summer 1 2021 term.
 Students must be seeking teaching certification within the State of Alabama.
 Fifteen students each year for the next 4 years will be awarded a $45,000 stipend.
 The stipend will be paid in equal monthly installments over the course of the 12 month residency program beginning in the month the student starts classes.
 Students are responsible for cost of tuition but there are no stipulations on how stipend can be used.
-Students receiving the stipend must complete the residency in Tuscaloosa, Livingston, or Mobile Counties.
+Students receiving the stipend must complete the residency in select schools within Tuscaloosa, Livingston, Mobile, and Baldwin County.
 Students must graduate from the degree program in 14 months.
 After graduation, students who have received the stipend must commit to a three year teaching commitment, which does not include the period of student teaching.
-The three year teaching commitment will begin immediately following graduation and must be in a high need school within state of Alabama.
+The three year teaching commitment will begin immediately following graduation and must be in the residency school, the residency district, or a high need school within the state of Alabama.
 No drops or withdrawals are permitted and student residents must maintain satisfactory academic progress and financial standing.
-If a student resident is unable to complete the residency, graduate within 14 months or fulfill the three year teaching commitment, they will be expected to pay back any stipend funds received.
+If a student resident is unable to complete the residency, graduate within 14 months or fulfill the three year teaching commitment, they will be expected to pay back any stipend funds received